RashCodeKlopper/TaskListApp/README.md

 ng build

-This command builds and copies the angular files into the 'src/main/resources/static' folder from the backend project Execute this command prior to starting the backend server.
+This command builds and copies the angular files into the 'src/main/resources/static' folder from the backend project

+# Important

+Execute the 'ng build' command prior to starting the backend server with the 'mvn spring-boot:run' command

 # What happens when the backend server is started